Blink (character): Exiles

-Blink was later on mysteriously transported to a strange desert plateau, where she met a group of other mutants from various realities who had been unstuck in time.
-A cosmic monitor called the Timebroker explained that each had become "unhinged" from reality, and their new mission was to visit various parallel worlds and "correct wrongs".
-While the other Exiles would each be returned to their own realities, but altered in some horrible way as a result of being unhinged, if they failed to correct things, Blink was told that she would cease to exist.
+Blink survives the destruction of her timeline and is transported to a strange plateau, where she meets a group of other mutants from various realities who had been unstuck in time.
+A cosmic monitor called the Timebroker explains that each of them had become "unhinged" from reality and tasks them with visiting various parallel worlds and correcting their wrongs.
+If they fail in the mission, Blink will cease to exist.